ochorocho/gitdownload/README.md

 ** IMPORTANT: **

 * Permissions are tied to "commit_access"
-* Make sure "Hostname" and "Protocol" is set correctly under Plugins -> Gitdownload -> Configure!
+* Make sure "Hostname" and "Protocol" is set correctly under Administration -> Plugins -> Gitdownload -> Configure!
 * On the plugins configuration site set the GIT Url

 ## Features